kamencesc/nga-to-jamma/README.md

 This board is intended for arcade cabinets, superguns, test benches, and JAMMA/MVS setups where you want to use an AES console as a video and control source.

+## ⚠️ Warning

+Due to the fact that the **AES+** has not been commercially released and I do not own an original **Neo Geo AES** for testing, this board has been designed based on theoretical references and documentation.

+Real-world testing and validation may be required.

 ![top of the pcb](top_board.jpg)

 ![bottom of the pcb](bottom_board.jpg)